PosthumanMarket/Posthuman.py/README.md

 <h1 align="center">PostHuman.py</h1>

 Posthuman Makes available AI-models-as-a-service using web3 technologies of Ocean Protocol.
 Model Providers contribute funds to train useful models, and Model Consumers purchase inference and evaluation on the models they find most useful.
-With Posthuman v1, Users can now train, infer, and evaluate on any arbitary text data - and utilise the Marketplace Frontend to do so.
-With v2, we've published 2 commercially useful models on Ocean Market (more below).
+With Posthuman v1 models (POC), Users can train, infer, and evaluate on any arbitary text data -  With v2, we've published 2 commercially useful models on Ocean Market (more below).

 Posthuman's decentralised architecture achieves many goals that are impossible with centralised AI providers:
 - **Decentralised Model Ownership**: Model is owned by the community holders of the datatoken - allows anyone to invest in and profit from useful AI models.